Complete the Application Form

 - Upon completion of the application, you will receive your Campus Wide Identification (CWID) number.
 It is VERY important that you keep this number somewhere safe.

 - Applicants must submit a personal statement using the “Upload Materials” tab of the graduate school application under “Statement of Purpose .”
-Personal statements should speak to the students’ preparation for graduate study, writing and quantitative skills, and, if relevant, how students have handled past challenges.
-We are also interested in how students’ cultural, ethnic or personal background will bring a unique and diverse perspective to the graduate program.
+Personal statements should speak to the student’s preparation for graduate study, writing, and quantitative skills, and, if relevant, how students have handled past challenges.
+We are also interested in how students’ cultural, ethnic, or personal backgrounds will bring a unique and diverse perspective to the graduate program.
 Please also include the names of 1-3 potential faculty mentors within the program that you are applying to (i.e., Clinical or Experimental Psychology) and why you want to work with the faculty member(s).
-To find out if faculty members are planning to take a student, please visit the following website:
+To find out if faculty members are planning to take students, please visit the department directory, and use the Accepting Students filter in the left-hand sidebar.
+There is no required length or format for the personal statement.

 - Upload your CV/Résumé.